kimh/circleci-build-recipies/README.md

 # Test metada collection for Clojure with test2junit

 By using [test2junit](https://github.com/ruedigergad/test2junit) you can collect test metadata for your Clojure tests and display test results nicely in a build page.
-Here is how it looks like.
+[Here](https://circleci.com/gh/kimh/circleci-build-recipies/78#tests) is a working demo.
 ![screenshot](screenshot.png)

-[Here](https://circleci.com/gh/kimh/circleci-build-recipies/78#tests) is a working demo.

 # How to collect metadata
 There are two things you need to do.